 Research Director, National Collaborative on Gun Violence Research

-Liisa Ecola is a senior policy analyst at the RAND Corporation.
+Liisa Ecola is a senior policy analyst at RAND.
 She has a broad range of research and management experience, including leading RAND’s work on the “Road to Zero,” a long-term vision of eliminating deaths from traffic crashes by 2050, and developing a tool to determine the costs and benefits of policies to reduce vehicle crash deaths and injuries.
 She has served as project manager for the Collaborative since spring 2021.

 Frank M. Clark